FortiethAtom4/nanomine/README.md

 ## USAGE

 Place the pickaxes you want to AFK mine with in your hotbar.
 The script can use up to a maximum of 9 pickaxes, one for each slot in the hotbar.
-Then run the code by typing:
+Then run the code with:

 `python nanomine.py [-s {1,2,3,4,5,6,7,8,9}] {wood,stone,iron,gold,diamond,netherite}`